 How many credit accounts you currently have open

-How often hard inquiries have been performed on your credit report, which are pulled whenever you apply for new credit
+How often hard inquiries have been performed on your credit report in the last two years, which are pulled whenever you apply for new credit

 How balance transfers may impact your credit score